 Regular purchases and sales of investments are recognised on trade date - the date on which the Group commits to purchase or sell the asset.
 Investments are initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
-Financial assets carried at fair value through profit or loss are initially recognised at fair value and transaction costs are expensed in profit or loss.
+Financial assets carried at fair value through profit or loss are initially recognised at fair value through profit or loss are initially recognised at fair value through profit or loss are initially recognised at fair value and transaction costs are expensed in profit or loss.
 Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Group has transferred substantially all the risks and rewards of ownership.